mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 [labelBus[system.branch.layout.from] labelBus[system.branch.layout.to]]
 ```

+Also, users have the option to omit the `label` keyword when using the [`addBranch!`](@ref addBranch!) function.
+In this case, the system internally assigns labels in an increasing order.

 ---

 ## [Add Generator](@id AddGeneratorManual)
 After defining the buses, generators can be added to the power system.
-Each generator must have a unique label assigned to it, and the `bus` keyword should correspond to the unique label of the bus it is connected to.
+Each generator must have a unique label, and the `bus` keyword should correspond to the unique label of the bus it is connected to.
 For instance:
 ```@example addGenerator
 using JuliaGrid # hide
 @default(unit) # hide